atdixon/thurber/README.md

 * **Avoid Macros**
     * Limit macro infection.
 Most thurber constructions are macro-less.
 * **No AOT**
-* **"Bypass-able" API**
+* **No Lock-in**
-    * No API lock-in.
-Pipelines can be composed of Clojure/thurber and Java transforms.
+    * Pipelines can be composed of Clojure/thurber and Java transforms.
       Incrementally refactor your pipeline to Clojure or back to Java.
 * **Not Afraid of Java Interop**
     * Wherever Clojure's [Java Interop](https://clojure.org/reference/java_interop)
       is performant and works cleanly with Beam, embrace it.
+* **Completeness**
+    * Support all Beam capabilities (Transforms, State &amp; Timers, Side Inputs, Output Tags, etc.)
 * **Performance**
     * Be finely tuned for data streaming